ray-project/ray/doc/source/rllib/rllib-offline.rst

         }
     )

-This initiates an actor pool with 10 ``DataWorker`` instances, each running an instance of RLlib's callable ``OfflinePreLearner`` class to post-process batches for updating the ``RLModule``.
+This initiates an actor pool with 10 ``DataWorker`` instances, each running an instance of RLlib's callable :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` class to post-process batches for updating the
+:py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`.

 .. note:: The ``num_cpus`` (and similarly the ``num_gpus``) attribute defines the resources **allocated to each** ``DataWorker`` not the full actor pool.

-You scale the number of learners in RLlib's ``learners`` configuration block:
+You scale the number of learners in RLlib's :py:meth:`~ray.rllib.algorithm.AlgorithmConfig.learners` configuration block:

 .. code-block:: python